Leventhorpe day 2079

 Computing Faculty Staff List

-Mrs M Lattibeaudiere Head of Faculty - Computer Science & iMedia
+Mrs A Durak Head of Faculty - Computing & Physics Teacher

 ICT and computing skills are vital in today’s world and opens the door to a variety of professions.
 The use of computers has become part of our everyday life with everything today using a computer in some way.
 The faculty aims to provide students with a broad range of ICT and computing skills and experiences so that they can become competent individuals who can contribute to a digital society.

 Students are given access to a variety of programs and knowledge in the faculty and can develop these skills to a high level.
-Computer suites are open at lunchtimes and after school to enable students to use computers outside normal lesson times and complete computer-based homework for other subjects.
-Enhancements are available to support students at all ages and enrichment activities available for the young aspiring Bill Gates or Mark Zuckerberg.
+Computer suites can be accessed at lunchtimes and after school to enable students to use computers outside normal lesson times and complete computer-based homework for other subjects.

 Curriculum Overview